Kendralabs/cluster-config/pages/cluster_config/cluster_config_generate.md

 ### Specify formula arguments

-The most common option that will be passed to cluster-generate will be the formula-args.yaml file.
+The most common option to be passed to **cluster-generate** will be the formula-args.yaml file.

 An example formula arguments file  for the default formula can be found in the [repository](https://github.com/tapanalyticstoolkit/cluster-config/formula-args.yaml.tpl).